 Semiconductors as the next oil

-A pronounced global chip suggests that a large capex cycle is underway, but which aspects of the production chain look attractive?11 minutes
+A pronounced global chip shortage suggests that a large capex cycle is underway, but which aspects of the production chain look attractive?11 minutes